 it and it can be found on

-tables.
+tables or at your cafe table being sold by wandering Pakistani and Bangladeshi salesmen.
 Also visit some of the kitchen stores near the Central market and see if you can find stuff they don't have at home.
 You can probably find something that has not even been invented yet in the USA and you can take it back and patent it and give it a new name and make a million dollars and then come back to Athens and find the guy who sold you the original one and buy him a house.
 That's what I would do anyway.
+If I had to

 and other dried goods: A practical gift for anyone.
 I have always preferred

 Greek pistachios to American.
 They come from the